 Doing so can help you have a happier, healthier lifestyle.
 Some of the most common types of drugs in society are depressants.
 Depressants, such as alcohol, are often available for adults to use every day.
 However, despite their wide availability, they can become addictive and generate negative results when overused.

+Hallucinogens also act on the central nervous system and brain to create altered perceptions and moods.
+Examples of hallucinogens include LSD, psilocybin (magic mushrooms), mescaline, and PCP.
 The most commonly recognized and abused hallucinogen is LSD.
 The use of LSD increases brain production of serotonin, a neurotransmitter.
 As serotonin levels rise rapidly, your mood can fluctuate greatly and your ability to perceive and process stimuli fluctuates as well.
-LSD and hallucinogens can cause the user to see things that don't exist, as serotonin levels rise unregulated.
+LSD and hallucinogens can cause the user to see things that don’t exist, as serotonin levels rise unregulated.
+Hallucinogens can also make users hear things that are not real, as part of the hallucinations they induce.
+Hallucinogens can even cause dissociation, also known as an out-of-body experience.
+Hallucinogens tend to have the greatest variation in how they affect the user when it comes to the importance of changes in reality.
+Small doses of hallucinogens may cause mild perceptual changes, while larger doses can result in intense hallucinations and loss of contact with reality.
+Certain effects of hallucinogens include altered perception, mood changes, and sensory distortions.

 You’ve probably heard the term “opioid epidemic” in the news or online.
 Opioids are a group of drugs derived from poppies, the source of opium.
 They are usually prescribed to treat moderate to severe pain for both recovery and chronic pain.
 Opioids block pain by sealing the receptors that cause sensation.